 - 1. There should be no statements, verbal or pictorial, that are misleading. - 2.
-Patients and providers should be portrayed in a respectful and humane manner and not in a stereotyped or demeaning fashion with respect to age, sex, sexual orientation, race or disability. - 3.
-Statements of properties, performance, content values, beneficial results, etc. of products should be such that they can be verified by adequate data in the literature.
+Patients and providers should be portrayed in a respectful and humane manner and not in a stereotyped or demeaning fashion with respect to age, sex, sexual orientation, race or disability.

+- 3. Statements of properties, performance, content values, beneficial results, etc. of products should be such that they can be verified by adequate data in the literature.
 AMSA bans all pharmaceutical ads in its publications and events. - 4.
-Support documentation verifying claims must be submitted to publisher upon request before an advertisement will be accepted for publication.

-- 5. Nutritional advertisements should not conflict with the U.S. Dietary Guidelines. - 6.
+Support documentation verifying claims must be submitted to publisher upon request before an advertisement will be accepted for publication. - 5.
+Nutritional advertisements should not conflict with the U.S. Dietary Guidelines. - 6.
 Advertisements for special purpose foods must include a list of ingredients and the quantitative nutrition analysis of the product or offer to supply this information on request.
 If the advertiser elects to state the nutrition value in terms of RDA's, as well as the quantitative nutrition analysis, current federal regulations governing nutrition labeling should be followed or this information offered on request. - 7.
 The implementation of the above guidelines will be the responsibility of the BOT.

-Section XV.
+Section XII.
 Review of Association Principles

 - A. The responsibility for review and revision of Association principles is a general one falling to all the members of AMSA.
-However, it shall be a specific duty of the Action Committees to periodically review those Principles which might apply to them, and assure they reflect the current views of the membership. - B. The Chairs of the Action Committees shall present in their first report to the Board of Trustees a short summary of sections of the Principles which apply to them and which will be reviewed during the year. - C. In their year end report, Chairs of the Action Committees shall list these Principles and note any action taken-whether it be a project, interest group, or resolution-that concerned those Principles in question. - D. It shall be the responsibility of the Trustees-At-Large to periodically reformat the Principles of the Association in order to make the organization of them more relevant to the membership.
+However, it shall be a specific duty of the Action Committees to periodically review those Principles which might apply to them, and assure they reflect the current views of the membership. - B. The Chairs of the Action Committees shall present in their first report to the Board of Trustees a short summary of sections of the Principles which apply to them and which will be reviewed during the year. - C. In their year end report, Chairs of the Action Committees shall list these Principles and note any action taken-whether it be a project, interest group, or resolution-that concerned those Principles in question. - D. It shall be the responsibility of the Trustees-At-Large to periodically reformat the Principles of the Association in order to make the organization of them more relevant to the membership. - E. The action committees shall be responsible for annually reviewing the principles for outdated terms and obsolete issues or entries.
+The trustees-at-large shall annually update the principles of the association with the approval of the BOT.
+These updates may include the following: - a.
+Substitution of outdated terms with up-to-date terms (2003) - b.
+Deletion of Principles which address issues or entities which are obsolete (2003) - F. Any Principles which are deleted on account of being obsolete shall be kept on file by AMSA for historical purposes.
+(2003)

-Section XVI.
+Section XIII.
 Format of Resolutions